15th Annual Celebrating Our Beloved Community: Walk Our Blocks

 7:00 PM Program and Awards

-For more information contact Sydne at 513-381-1171 sblackburn@otrch.org
+For more information contact Claire at 513-381-1171 cdaugherty@otrch.org

 In 2007 we embarked on a journey to celebrate the community that we sought to preserve and help grow, building inclusivity.
 We planned to make our first event a memorable one!
-The evening included nationally-recognized architect Michael Pyatok who spoke on quality affordable housing design; the unveiling of a limited edition Rookwood tile that was exclusively designed by Cincinnati artist Terri Kern for OTRCH; and a brief introduction to the work of OTRCH.
+The evening included nationally recognized architect Michael Pyatok who spoke on quality affordable housing design; the unveiling of a limited edition Rookwood tile that was exclusively designed by Cincinnati artist Terri Kern for OTRCH; and a brief introduction to the work of OTRCH.

 On through the years we have had poets, staff, residents, artists, videographers and many more friends help us celebrate and tell the story of our neighborhood and our work.
 Check out these videos we shared in 2016: Todd’s Story and Angie’s Story.
 Click here to see a list of past award recipients.